On this page

 Understand the different systems of franchising

-There are four main types of franchise you can consider
+There are two main types of franchise you can consider:

 The franchisee sells the franchisor's product directly to the public (e.g. new motor vehicle dealerships).